-33. From the 1920s through the 1930s, China, including Manchuria, was an important export destination for Japan, accounting for 10-20 percent of total Japanese exports.
+&lt;sup>33 From the 1920s through the 1930s, China, including Manchuria, was an important export destination for Japan, accounting for 10-20% of total Japanese exports.
 However, exports to China (including Manchuria from 1931) are excluded from the dependent variables in this analysis, due to the insufficient data.
-Chinese real GDP figures are available from 1929 in Madison (2000), but are insufficient to conduct estimates using the data set from 1910.
-For other countries, there are countries and regions in which long-term chronological data concerning real GDP are not available (Hong Kong, Straits Settlements, and other regions).
+Chinese real GDP figures are available from 1929 in Madison [2000], but are insufficient to conduct estimate using data set from 1910.
+For other countries, there are countries and regions in which long-term chronological data concerning real GDP is not available (Hong Kong, Straits Settlements, and other regions).
 Exports to these countries and regions are not excluded from the dependent variables, since they raise no serious problems, being regarded as minor in terms of export values.

-34. The export price indexes of table 5 in the LTES 14 are utilized to convert export values into real terms.
+&lt;sup>34 The export price indexes of Table 5 in the LTES 14 are utilized to convert export values into real terms.

-35. Real effective exchange rates are compiled from real exchange rates for nine regions from which continuous nominal exchange rates and price index data are available, and which were among the top 20 destinations of Japan's exports in the 1910s, 1920s, and 1930s.
+&lt;sup>35 Real effective exchange rates are compiled from real exchange rates for nine regions from which continuous nominal exchange rates and price index data are available, and which were among the top 20 destinations of Japan's exports in the 1910s, 1920s, and 1930s.
 For details of the calculation methods, see Appendix 3.

-As stated by Sugihara (2001), the scope of previous literature analyzing real effective exchange rates has been limited to the United States and the United Kingdom.
-In this regard, in Iwami, Okazaki, and Yoshikawa (1998), the analytical scope is expanded to include India and China.
+As stated by Sugihara [2001], the scope of previous literature analyzing real effective exchange rates has been limited to the United States and the United Kingdom.
+In this regard, in Iwami, Okazaki, and Yoshikawa [1998], the analytical scope is expanded to include India and China.

-As represented by Madison (2000), since more substantial long-term chronological data from each country have recently become available, it is expected that the scope of analysis will be expanded.
-As for nominal exchange rates for China, Sugihara (2001) conducts analyses that incorporate the effects of the monetary regime reform of China in the 1930s.
+As represented by Madison [2000], since more substantial long-term chronological data from each country have recently become available, it is expected that the scope of analysis will be expanded.
+As for nominal exchange rates for China, Sugihara [2001] conducts analyses that incorporate the effects of the monetary regime reform of China in the 1930s.

-36. Real GDP for the world is compiled from data for the regions from which continuous real GDP data are available, and which were among the top 20 of Japan's export destinations in the 1910s, 1920s, and 1930s.
+&lt;sup>36 Real GDP for the world is compiled from data for the regions from which continuous real GDP data is available, and which were among the top 20 of Japan's export destinations in the 1910s, 1920s, and 1930s.
 For details of the calculation methods, see Appendix 3.